userrails/rails_app_v800/README.md

 * `gem "tailwindcss-rails", "~> 3.2"`
 * tailwind.config.js
 * run `bin/dev`
 * Apply some tailwind changes

+## ReactJS
+* Suggested to use Hotwire which by default comes on Rails8.
+But we can also use bundle Vue or ReactJS.
+* In this test app, addedd ReactJS component HelloWorld to render in HomeController
+* Note: Mixing Hotwire and ReactJS might collide each other
+*